How to keep art supply list short

 Cobalt blue

-green gold is optional, as well as more red colors.
+Yellow or Gold Ochre is optional, as well as more red colors.
+If you can have only 1 blue, get Cobalt blue.

 Set of watercolor paints